Last updated on December 9th, 2024 at 10:29 am

 1. Squid Game

-Squid Game used Netflix to get mainstream coverage but the anonymous creator had other ulterior motives to scam investors after the assets peaked at $2800 by selling off their holding, shutting down the project website, and making off with millions of dollars.
+Squid Game used Netflix to get mainstream coverage, but the anonymous creator had other ulterior motives to scam investors after the assets peaked at $2800 by selling off their holding, shutting down the project website, and making off with millions of dollars.

 2. SushiSwap

+SushiSwap was clear to experienced traders to be a scam considering just a few days it was listed on Binance and then crossed the dollar mark.
 SushiSwap experienced spontaneous growth with eleven days of protocol launched and over a billion dollars locked.
 Things took a twist when the anonymous founder decided to sell all the tokens in one fell swap and convert all to Ethereum.

-However the community behind the token as a way of getting their pound of flesh decided to campaign on Twitter against the project and the founder was forced to deposit the token back into the project.
+However, the community behind the token as a way of getting their pound of flesh decided to campaign on Twitter against the project, and the founder was forced to deposit the token back into the project.

 3. Ethereum Max

 Ethereum Max was a project one would least expect to be a scam considering the influence Kim Kardashian and Floyd Mayweather wield.
-The company had paid them to promote the project and they gave the assets a massive acceptance.
+The company had paid them to promote the project, and they gave the assets a massive acceptance.

 Conclusion